Hmong sausage

-Hmong sausage (Hmong: nyhuv ntxwm hmoob) is a long thick pork sausage from Hmong culture seasoned with herbs like lemongrass and Thai chili pepper.
-The sausage is popular during Hmong New Year celebrations.
+Hmong sausage (Hmong: hnyuv ntxwm hmoob) is a long thick pork sausage from Hmong culture seasoned with herbs like lemongrass and Thai chili pepper.
+The sausage is commonly served during Hmong New Year celebrations.
 The exact recipe varies depending on factors such as clan and individual immigration background.

 Hmong, being a diaspora, incorporate a wide variety of ingredients, methods, and cultural backgrounds in Hmong cuisine such as Hmong sausage.
 There is no standard recipe for Hmong sausage, but the key ingredients are coarse ground fatty pork cuts such as pork belly and pork shoulder, Thai chili peppers, lemongrass, kaffir lime leaf or lime juice, and fresh ginger root or galangal.
 Other common ingredients are salt, black pepper, garlic, scallions, shallots, fish sauce, oyster sauce, cilantro, green onion, serrano pepper, and monosodium glutamate (MSG).
 Fresh aromatic herbs are prioritized for flavor and are visible under the sausage casing.
 One commercial producer sells a number of popular variations: original (no chilies), spicy (with chilies), ginger, made with pork blood, and "egg roll-style" made with vermicelli noodles and other egg roll fillings.

 The sausage is usually sold and served fresh, although some variations are lightly fermented or cured.
 Commercial outlets ship the sausage frozen.

 Hmong sausage is typically grilled at a low heat and served as large slices with steamed white rice or purple sticky rice (another signature Hmong dish), pan-fried with blanched cabbage, or with pho soup.
 Sour and spicy sauces are served on the side, especially a Hmong sauce made with Thai chilies called "pepper dip".
 Reflecting the diverse backgrounds of Hmong people, some restaurants offer "Thai-style" or "Lao-style" preparations.
 The sausage is widely available in Hmong communities at restaurants, butchers, and delis.
 One Hmong American grocery store processed and sold about 700 pounds of Hmong sausage daily.